dynverse/competition/description.md

 Make sure to specify the entrypoint using the JSON notation as is shown in the examples.

-The input file is an HDF5 file, which contains two matrices: the counts (`/data/counts`) and expression (`/data/expression`).
-These matrices contain the expression of genes (columns) within hundreds to millions of cells (rows).
+The input file is an HDF5 file, which contains a matrix: the counts (`/data/counts`).
+This matrix contains the expression of genes (columns) within hundreds to millions of cells (rows).
 Example HDF5 files are present in the [examples inputs folder](examples/inputs) (*dataset.h5*).

-Because the data is very sparse, the matrices are stored inside a sparse
+Because the data is very sparse, the matrix is stored inside a sparse
 format: [Compressed sparse column format (CSC)](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html).
 We provided an example to read in these matrices for